10 Tips for Present and Future Undergraduate Students in Nigeria

 Learn from yesterday, live for today, hope for tomorrow.
 The important thing is to not stop questioning.

-Albert Einstein
+• Albert Einstein

-1. Choose the Right course to Study
+1. Choose the Right Course to Study

 Your vision will become clear only when you can look into your own heart.
 Who looks outside, dreams; who looks inside, awakes.

-Carl Jung
+• Carl Jung

-Before you fill a course choice in your Jamb form, be sure to talk to at least two professionals (online or offline) in the field.
-Ask them questions on what the profession involves and it’s applicability in the country.
+Before you fill out a course choice in your Jamb form, be sure to talk to at least two professionals (online or offline) in the field.
+Ask them questions on what the profession involves and its applicability in the country.
 Research the internet and read about the field you intend to study.
 Whatever you have to do, just be sure you understand the details of the field you are going into before making your career choice.
-This is supposed to be the job of the Guidance and Counseling Office in secondary schools; to guide students on choosing the right courses to study in higher institutions, but I wonder how effective it is these days.
+This is supposed to be the job of the Guidance and Counseling Office in secondary schools; to guide students in choosing the right courses to study in higher institutions, but I wonder how effective it is these days.

-I read a funny story of a student who chose to study Psychiatry in school only for him to realize by his second year that what he actually wanted to choose was Psychology.
-You wouldn’t make such mistake, would you?
+I read a funny story of a student who chose to study Psychiatry in school only for him to realize by his second year that what he wanted to choose was Psychology.
+You wouldn’t make such a mistake, would you?
 Choose a course to study consciously and have a reason for it.
 Choose the course, don’t let it choose you.

 2. Make a Clear Decision for going to Higher Institution